christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 To maintain control over their subjects, imperial powers in antiquity employed a variety of strategies as part of their colonial program, including the creation of slave-morality cults, fictional stories, faked deaths and adoptions, and an endless series of regional aliases, to subjugate a population to their aristocratic rule and to prevent rebellions.
 In Sumer, the rulers were all priests, whereas in Egypt, the Pharaohs claimed to be sons of gods.
 It was in Egypt with Atenism, which was a religion to deify Pharaoh Akhenaten, where monotheism first emerged.
 The collectivization of divine authority with monotheism reinforces a universal morality and everything becomes collectivized with the centralization of power.
 This makes a group easier to control and is why monotheism mirrors autocratic governance.
 The Persians also deified their leaders, promoted monotheism (Zoroastrianism), and even took it a step further by incorporating a very powerful slave-morality religion into their imperial cult as part of their colonial program.
 They created Buddhism, with Gautama Buddha being Gaumata Bardya, also known as Smerdis, the son of Cyrus the Great, who governed the Persian province of Bactra.
 The Greeks followed this formula with the Ptolemaic cult of Alexander and the Serapis cult.
 Serapis was a universal composite deity created by blending the Egyptian gods Osiris and Apis with the Greek god Zeus (and others) to resonate with the multicultural society that Ptolemy I envisioned for Egypt.
 The Romans adopted this formula and established their own imperial cults.
 These imperial powers maintained their empires through religious syncretism and slave-morality religions, which stripped the population of their will to power.
 Christianity is a relic of one of these imperial slave moralities, which itself was subverted by a confederation of rabbis after the Bar Kokhba Revolt (132--136 CE).

 Note on aliases: I believe that the royal elites in antiquity role-played as if they were characters in a play, and they used regional aliases and fictional deaths as story patterns or archetypes.
 They killed off one character and then assumed the role of another one in a different location.
 For example, the governor of Roman Egypt from 33 CE to 38, Aulus Avillius Flaccus, was also Polemon II of Pontus, who was the prince of the Bosporan, Pontus, Cilicia, and Cappadocia, which was the regional alias of Emperor Titus.
 The character of Aulus Avillius Flaccus dies at the same time Polemon II of Pontus takes power, and then Polemon II of Pontus dies around the same time Titus becomes emperor.
 The way of connecting them is through the fact that they were all married to the same woman, Berenice, granddaughter of King Herod.
-The numerous aliases they used could also hide the fact that theese royal elites were heavily into incest which would have repulsed the population.
+The numerous aliases they used could also hide the fact that these royal elites were heavily into incest which would have repulsed the population.

 Julius Caesar was Asander of Bosphorus.
 Cleopatra was Dynamis, queen of Bosphorus.
 Mark Antony was King Herod, the king of Judea; Tiberius Claudius Nero, and Phraates IV the 'King of Kings' of the Parthian Empire.
 Vespasian was Herod Pollio and Herod Agrippa I, grandson of King Herod's son Aristobulus IV.
 All evidence to prove my claims will be found in the following chapters.